 Now’s the time to chase up any unpaid invoices!
 This will save you the hassle once you’re on maternity leave, and hopefully give your bank balance a boost before you stop working.

 If there’s a tax return deadline looming, get your books in order as soon as possible so that you’re not hunting down receipts while caring for your newborn.
-Check out our guide for a stress-free Self Assessment.
+Check out our self employed tax tips.

 See if you can get things like cots, clothes and toys second-hand, either from friends and family or from “nearly new” sales.